ZEISS-PiWeb/PiWeb-Api/_pages/01-general.md

 ## {{ page.sections['notation'] }}

-Within this documentation there are the following notation conventions:
+This documentation uses the following notations:

-* A derived class is notated in the following way: ```derivedClass : baseClass```
+* Any derived class is notated as: ```derivedClass : baseClass```

-PiWeb server offers two interfaces:
+PiWeb Server offers two interfaces:

 - direct REST webservice calls via plain HTTP requests and
 - calls via the .NET based API.dll

-In the following sections you will find the basic information about both interfaces.
+In the following sections you will find basic information about both interfaces.